murkymode/jubilant-disco/README.md

 Create tasks for your projects and be as strict or carefree with your scheduling as you'd like.

+🚧 This repo in under construction 🚧 Feel free to browse though.

 ## Architecture
 ![MongoDB](https://img.shields.io/badge/MongoDB-%234ea94b.svg?style=for-the-badge&logo=mongodb&logoColor=white)
 ![Express.js](https://img.shields.io/badge/express.js-%23404d59.svg?style=for-the-badge&logo=express&logoColor=%2361DAFB)